The Ultimate Guide to Feeding Turkeys on Your Homestead

 Inside: Are you wondering about feeding turkeys once you get them?
 Whether it’s fresh produce, grains, let's talk about what they can and can't have.

 Are you wondering about feeding turkeys once you get them?
 Whether it’s fresh produce or grains, let's talk about what they can and can't have.
-You should find all the information you need here in order to provide a nutritious and delicious diet for your feathered friend.
+You should find all the information you need here in order to provide a nutritious and delicious diet for your flock of heritage turkeys

 turkey in yard with What Can Turkey Eat? text overlay